socek/quackquack/docs/tutorial.md

         called only once and the result will be set in the Application.globals.
         """

-    def enter(self, application: Application) -> Any:
+    def enter(self, context: Context) -> Any:
         """
-        This method will be called when the Application will be used as context manager.
+        This method will be called when the Application will be used as context manager, but only when the plugin will be called.
 This is the enter phase.
-Result will be pasted in the Context dict.
+        Result will be set in the Context dict with the self.key as the key in that dict.
         """

-    def exit(self, application: Application, exc_type, exc_value, traceback):
+    def exit(self, context: Context, exc_type, exc_value, traceback):
         """
         This method will be called when the Application will be used as context manager.
 This is the exit phase.